Dr. Kimberly Harris

 London, ON N6A 5P6

 Telephone: (519) 494-6572

-Topics for workshops, seminars: Parenting capacity; Custody and access; Fetal Alcohol Spectrum Disorder; Cognitive behavour therapy; Various forensic issues in assessment
+Topics for workshops, seminars: Parenting capacity; Parenting Plan Evaluations; Family Therapy; Fetal Alcohol Spectrum Disorder; Cognitive Behaviour Therapy; Various forensic issues in assessment

 Type of clinical practica: Advanced Assessment

 Theoretical orientation: Cognitive behaviour; Behavioural; Applied Behavioural Anal.; Family Systems; Cognitive; ACT/Mindfulness

 Types of client problems: Neurodevelopmental Disorders (e.g. Communication, Autism Spectrum, ADHD Disorders, etc.); Depressive Disorders; Anxiety Disorders; Trauma- and Stressor-Related Disorders; Disruptive Impulse and Conduct Disorders; Substance-Related and Addictive Disorders; Personality Disorders.